Continuing and Transfer Student Admissions

 Honors in the Liberal Arts

-To apply to Honors in the Liberal Arts as a current UW student or a student transferring to UW from another institution, complete the following steps:
+To apply to become an Honors in the Liberal Arts candidate, please complete the following tasks:

 1. Review the requirements for the Honors in the Liberal Arts track